 The centerpiece of the memorial is a large monument in white granite, the concept of which was inspired by a line from Martin Luther King’s famous ‘I Have a Dream’ speech: “We will be able to hew out of the mountain of despair a stone of hope”.

 Visitors enter the memorial plaza through an opening in the ‘Mountain of Despair’.
-Seemingly pushed forward out of the mountain stands the Stone of Hope, with a 30ft / 9.1 meter high statue of King.
+Seemingly pushed forward out of the mountain stands the Stone of Hope, with a 30-ft-tall (9.1 m) statue of King.
 The lifelike statue, created by the Chinese sculptor Lei Yixin, portrays the Nobel Prize Winner looking straight ahead with his arms crossed.
 The statue seems to be incomplete, as if symbolizing the fact that King died too young, long before his mission was completed.
 Carved in the sides of the statue are two quotes from King’s ‘I Have a Dream’ speech.

-Fourteen more quotations from other speeches and writings by king are inscribed on a 450ft / 137m long dark granite wall that curves around the Stone of Hope.
+Fourteen more quotations from other speeches and writings by king are inscribed on a 450-foot-long (137 m) dark granite wall that curves around the Stone of Hope.
 These quotations, selected by a council of historians, reflect King’s ideals of democracy, hope, justice and love.